alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_controls.md

 ## Isolated network

-Our network security model distinguishes three levels of access networks for user devices.
+At the Turing our network security model distinguishes three levels of access networks for user devices.

 - A `Restricted` network
 - An `Institutional` network